dendronhq/dendron-site/vault/dendron.faq.md

 ### Does Dendron support a data view similar to Obsidian and Notion?

 We support having a data view but not in the same way.
 For data views, we have an [[Airtable Pod|dendron://dendron.dendron-site/dendron.topic.pod.builtin.airtable]] which lets you map frontmatter from your notes and export it to Airtable.
-This way, you can use the full power of Airtable for a fully featured data view (This is how we manage tasks in Dendron)
+This way, you can use the full power of Airtable for a fully featured data view (This is how we manage tasks in Dendron).

 ### Can Dendron auto format Markdown tables?